Prospective Graduate Students

 The Dunn School is a dynamic and growing Department located in the South Parks Road Science Area in the heart of Oxford.
 The Department provides an outstanding environment for undertaking a DPhil, which is the University of Oxford’s equivalent of a PhD.

-We admit up to 15 students each year into our DPhil on Molecular Cell Biology in Health and Disease programme These students go directly into their main supervisors laboratory and start their main project in their first year.
+We admit up to 15 students each year into our DPhil on Molecular Cell Biology in Health and Disease programme These students go directly into their main supervisor's laboratory beginning of their first year, and start their main project right away.

 Altogether we have around 80 DPhil students at any one time, with the majority from outside the UK.